 Read4Barnet came together out of a collaboration between Barnet Secondary School Librarians at Copthall School, Queen Elizabeth’s School, Queen Elizabeth’s Girls’ School and Wren Academy.
 The event is held annually in June and Wren Academy is generally the hosting school.

 The initiative aims to encourage teenagers to read and engage with newly published fiction.
-Each year, between 6 & 8 recently published titles are selected and the list is circulated to all the secondary schools in the Borough.
+Each year, between 6 and 8 recently published titles are selected and the list is circulated to all the secondary schools in the Borough.
 There are usually 8 or 9 participating schools so the day involves about 200 students.

-In advance the students read and review the books in preparation and these reviews are posted on the Read4Banet website (see links below) An independent judge (usually a Librarian from a non-participating Barnet school) then chooses the best review for each book.
+In advance the students read and review the books in preparation and these reviews are posted on the Read4Banet website (see links below).
+An independent judge (usually a Librarian from a non-participating Barnet school) then chooses the best review for each book.
 Working together as a group of schools means we can also invite 4 authors to speak about their book(s), and writing.
 There is also an author panel which allows students to ask questions and students also have the chance to vote for the Read4Barnet best book.